dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 layout: page
 title: Travel Preparations
 short_title: travel-preparations
+update: "<strong>April 28, 2019:</strong> Here are 27 steps I follow when planning for a long trip.
+They are all legit, I promise."
 excerpt: "27 steps I follow when planning for a long trip.
 They are all legit, I promise."
 permalink: /travel-preparations